fedspendingtransparency/usaspending-api/data_reformatting.md

 We load data from two primary sources:

 1. The current production [USAspending website](https://www.usaspending.gov) (aka, _legacy USAspending_).
 This provides us with historic data about contract and financial assistance spending.
-2. The [DATA Broker](https://broker.usaspending.gov), which provides us with agency DATA Act submissions.
+2. The [Data Broker](https://broker.usaspending.gov), which provides us with agency DATA Act submissions.

 Generally, data will be imported as-is.
 In some cases, however, we reformat the data to ensure that it's consistent and usable.